fieldsfarmer/word_search/README.md

+# Words with Friends Problem

+## Problem Statement

+Given the included dictionary file `words.txt` write a program to take a shuffled set of letters and return:

+ - what words from the dictionary the user can spell with these letters?
+ - what words begin with these letters as a prefix?
+ - what words end with these letters as a suffix?

+You may use any programming language with which you're comfortable.

+Include along with your sourcecode any documentation necessary to compile / run your program.

+Extra credit for performance optimizations and/or unit tests.

+## Example Usage

+Assume you're program is called "scrabbler".

+To find all the words you can spell with 7 letters "abcdefg" you should be able to type:

+    $ scrabbler abcdefg

+And get back a list of words as output.
+Something like:

+    ache
+    ...
+    chafed

+To find all words that begin with a specific prefix:

+    $ scrabbler --prefix fi
+    fix
+    fixed
+    ...
+    fiz
+    fizzy

+To find all words with a specific suffix:

+    $ scrabbler --suffix o
+    aero
+    ...
+    zydeco

+# Solution

 - It is written in java.
 - The java version in my mac is "1.8.0_60".
 - To run the code, put the code file and word.txt in the same directory.